-

 - Typically produces 5-16 young in breeding years.

-- Female deposits eggs in underground crevice or burrow with a dry bottom; she will protect eggs during incubation, but there is no parental care after hatching.
+- Females deposit eggs in an underground crevice or burrow with a dry bottom; they will protect eggs during incubation, but there is no parental care after hatching.

 Conservation Status